top of page

 Read Lab

-Glioblastomas (GBM), the most common primary brain tumors, are caused by mutations that perturb developmental and homeostatic processes in glial progenitor cells and/or neural stem cells in the central nervous system (CNS).
-Our goal is to determine how aspects of GBM cell biology and genetics can be effectively targeted to actively eliminate these tumor cells in the brain.
+High grade gliomas (HGGs), the most common primary brain tumors, are caused by mutations that perturb developmental and homeostatic processes in glial progenitor cells and/or neural stem cells in the central nervous system (CNS).
+Our goal is to determine how aspects of HGG cell biology and genetics can be effectively targeted to actively eliminate these tumor cells in the brain.
 To this end, our research addresses a number of outstanding questions in the field.
 For example, how do mutations in cell signaling pathways promote malignancy?
-How are other pathways or mutations involved in GBM?
-Which genes specifically control GBM cell invasion?
+How are other pathways or mutations involved in HGG?
+Which genes specifically control HGG cell invasion?
 Which glial cells and/or neural stem cell types in the CNS undergo neoplastic transformation and why?
-How do cell-cell interactions in the brain contribute to GBM tumorigenesis?
-Can the molecular pathways driving GBM be effectively targeted for therapeutic benefit?
+How do cell-cell interactions in the brain contribute to HGG tumorigenesis?
+Can the molecular pathways driving HGG be effectively targeted for therapeutic benefit?

 download.jpg